bhauman/bhauman.github.com/drafts/housing-bubble.md

 The materials are all easily attainable and it cost about $2100 to build it.

+The dome is also extremely easy to disassemble and is theoretically portable although I haven't done that yet.

 ## Hacking housing

 Why do this?
 To me it's an inspiring problem.
-There is a real need for housing that is easy to build, insulated, clean, dry, attractive, interesting and affordable.
-There is a direct correlation between the cost of our housing and our freedom.
+There is a real need for housing that is insulated, clean, dry, attractive, interesting, affordable and easy to build.
+There is a inverse correlation between the cost of our housing and our freedom.

 The current housing system requires a tremendous amount of energy input to construct and maintain.
 The comfort and living convenience